simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   not provide an encryption certificate (#2208)
 * Make translations tool theme-aware (#2315)
 * Fixed build-workflow to only re-build the website once
+* Bugfix: Use entityID from state to allow overriding the issuer (#2345)

 `adfs`